DavidWells/analytics/site/main/source/debugging.md

 subTitle: Debug in local development mode
 ---

-A huge focus of the `analytics` project is an improved developer experience.
+A huge focus of the `analytics` project is an improved & streamlined developer experience.

 The library comes with a powerful suite of [debug tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for local development.

-This includes **time travel debugging** so devs can walk through call chains & debug how different plugins are making remote calls & effecting the lifecycle.
+Debug mode includes **time travel debugging** so devs can walk through call chains & debug how different plugins are making remote calls & effecting the lifecycle.

-During development you can turn on `debug` mode.
+During development, you can turn on `debug` mode.
 This will connect [dev tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for devs to visually see the analytics events passing through the application.

 ![analytics-debug-tools](https://user-images.githubusercontent.com/532272/61163639-21da2300-a4c4-11e9-8743-b45d3a570271.gif)